-Metrolinx has been developing the evidence-based foundation for an updated regional transportation plan (RTP) since 2015, building on the policies in The Big Move with new research, technical analysis and continual dialogue with stakeholders.
-This work was reflected in an RTP Discussion Paper that was released in 2016, and in the Draft 2041 RTP that was released in 2017.
+Metrolinx has been developing the evidence-based foundation for an updated regional transportation plan (RTP) since 2015, building on The Big Move with new research, technical analysis and continual with stakeholders. dialogue This work was reflected in an RTP Discussion Paper that was released in 2016, and in the Draft 2041 RTP that was released in 2017.
 The 2041 RTP, developed in partnership with municipal and other stakeholders, sets out a broad range of directions for the region's transportation system.
 It provides a vision that is supported by goals, strategies and priority actions that were reviewed and refined through extensive engagement activities in 2017.
+The 2041 RTP acknowledges that conditions are different today than in 2008 and that the future will not necessarily unfold as in the past.